-Understanding The Basics – What Does Creating Your Private VPN Server Entail?
+Understanding The Basics – What Do You Need to Create Your VPN Server at Home?

-If you continue reading, you’ll get to see three different options for setting up a VPN server in your home.
-However, regardless of which hardware platform you use, the basic process of setting up the server is broadly the same.
-We recommend OpenVPN as the software of choice for this project.
-You can download OpenVPN here.
+There are three different options for setting up a VPN server on your own.
+Keep in mind that, regardless of which hardware platform you use, the basic process of setting up the server is broadly the same.
+We strongly recommend using OpenVPN as the software of choice for this project.
+You can download OpenVPN from its official website.

 - Download the OpenVPN software and install it on your computer;